 COMMISSION US TO MAKE A CATALOGUE OF YOUR COLLECTION

-A deposit of 50% will usually be required at the start of the commission and the remaining payment will be due when the catalogue is complete.
+A deposit will be required at the start of the commission and the remaining payment will be due when the catalogue is complete.
 Our charges are by the hour rather than based on a percentage of the value.

 In the early 1980s Gillian Jason founded an art gallery in a terrace house in Camden Town.
 This was a pioneering move at a time when galleries were almost exclusively situated in the West End of London.
 In those days Camden Town was a charming if rather shabby backwater; Camden Lock had yet to be transformed into a tourist attraction.